KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: String

-If this option is set to a value other than 0 (zero), kde-builder will force the source update to bring the module to the exact revision given, even if options like [branch](#conf-branch) are in effect.
-If the module is already at the given revision then it will not be updated further unless this option is changed or removed from the configuration.
+If this option is set to a value other than 0 (zero), kde-builder will force the source update to bring the project to the exact revision given, even if options like [branch](#conf-branch) are in effect.
+If the project is already at the given revision then it will not be updated further unless this option is changed or removed from the configuration.